fs-kanayama/reactlandia-bolerplate-lite/README.md

 ## Acknowledgements:

+Thanks to Adam Lane ([@Enalmada](https://github.com/Enalmada)) for contributing.

-Huge shoutout to all folks who work on Reactlandia awesomeness, especially James Gillmore ([FaceySpacey](https://github.com/faceyspacey)) and Zack Jackson ([ScriptedAlchemy](https://github.com/ScriptedAlchemy)), and of course to developers of React, Redux, Webpack, Babel, and other cool packages and frameworks we use daily and take for granted.
+Huge shoutout to all folks who work on Reactlandia awesomeness, especially James Gillmore ([@FaceySpacey](https://github.com/faceyspacey)) and Zack Jackson ([@ScriptedAlchemy](https://github.com/ScriptedAlchemy)), and of course to developers of React, Redux, Webpack, Babel, and other cool packages and frameworks we use daily and almost take for granted.
 Keep up the great work!